 - Your website’s name may not be paired with other graphic elements, logos or unit marks in the header.

 - The UNT mark and brand elements must appear on the right side of the header.
 These elements must not be altered, resized or rearranged.
 The UNT mark must link to the UNT homepage located at http://www.unt.edu.

-- UNT global links are to be via a link in the header the header on every page.
+- UNT global links are to be made via a link in the header on every page.
 The standard global links make common university resources available to visitors at all times.
 The standard global links distributed with the official UNT branded header may be customized to be more relevant to a specific audience such as faculty or alumni.
 The standard global links included in the official UNT branded header are:

 Allowed web header configurations: